 To that end, we've joined the nationwide grassroots Slow Money movement to build a financial backbone for the Virginia foodshed.
 By providing farms equitable, nimble, and transparent access to capital we're improving farm businesses and strengthening our local communities.

 Slow Money Central Virginia is affiliated with the Slow Money Institute, a nationwide non-profit launched in 2009 in Boulder, Colorado and inspired by the Slow Food movement.
 The Slow Money Institute is dedicated to catalyzing the flow of Nurture Capital to local food systems, connecting investors to the places where they live, and promoting new principles of fiduciary responsibility that “bring money back down to earth.”

 Through the amazing generosity of all our supporters, we were able to begin making 0% loans through our SOIL fund in early 2019.
-Through March 2019, we have made four loans totaling $26,450.
+To date we have made five loans totaling nearly $35,000.
 Here is a snapshot of the borrowers: